LLM Reference

 Aquila 2 7B vs Llama 3.3 Nemotron Super 49B v1

 Aquila 2 7B (2023) and Llama 3.3 Nemotron Super 49B v1 (2025) are compact production models from Beijing Academy of Artificial Intelligence (BAAI) and NVIDIA AI.
-Aquila 2 7B ships a not-yet-sourced context window, while Llama 3.3 Nemotron Super 49B v1 ships a 128K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+Aquila 2 7B ships a 2k-token context window, while Llama 3.3 Nemotron Super 49B v1 ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Decision scorecard